jafingerhut/core.btree-vector/doc/vectors-restricted-element-types.md

 I have recently learned that at least some JavaScript runtimes have the capability of creating arrays of primitive/unboxed numbers.
-Here are some rferences to more details on how to create them using JavaScript.
+Here are some references to more details on how to create them using JavaScript.

 + https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays